 The dimensional standards required for the various zoning districts in this Code are created based on the assumption that adequate water and sewage disposal systems are available to each and every lot.
 All developments shall be required to connect to the public water and sewer system.
-If water or sewer is not available, then the development shall be responsible for extending the public water or sewer system to their property for connection to the utility in accordance with Union County Public Works policy.
-Fire hydrants shall be installed in accordance with County specifications.
+If water or sewer is not available then the development shall be responsible for extending the public water or sewer system to their property for connection to the utility in accordance with Union County Public Works policy.